Preinstallation Checklist for the Virtual Server Agent on Windows

 Where to install the software

-When configuring a virtualization client, you must provide user credentials as noted in the following list:
+When configuring a virtualization client, you must provide user credentials as follows:

-- For Amazon, define policies for user permissions as described in Amazon Web Services User Permissions for Backups and Restores.
+- For Amazon, define policies for user permissions.
+For more information, see Amazon Web Services User Permissions for Backups and Restores.

 - For Citrix Xen, collect credentials for the root user or a user account having the Pool Administrator (Pool Admin) role.

 - For FusionCompute, obtain administrator user credentials for the Virtual Resource Manager (VRM).

 - For Microsoft Azure credentials, see Setting Up an Application and Tenant for Azure Resource Manager.